Sri Dakshinamukha Nandi Tirtha Kalyani Kshetra: Temple history

-Rediscovery of the temple
+1997 rediscovery

 At some point in its history, the Nandi Tirtha temple fell into disuse and was slowly buried under mud and dirt.
 As this temple is below the normal ground level of the surrounding area; and there is no Gopuram tower, the entire structure of this temple eventually disappeared from view.

 However, knowledge of the existence of a Temple or Kalyani continued to survive in the memory of the people residing in this area.

 As Malleswaram developed into one of the preferred residential areas of Bangalore, property prices increased significantly.
 In 1997, there was an attempt to usurp this temple area and sell it off as a vacant plot of land.

 After protests by the local residents, the land in question was dug up and the temple complex gradually emerged from under the mud and dirt.

-Unique architecture of the temple
+Architecture and layout

 The temple is essentially built as a pillared - covered corridor around a central stepped Temple tank or Kalyani.

 The Nandi is considered to be Shiva’s vahana and usually placed in front, facing the Shivalinga in most temples.
 However, the Nandi in this temple is placed on a platform built above the Shivalinga.

 A continuous stream of water flows out of the Nandi’s mouth and falls onto the Shivaling through an opening in the floor.
 The water then collects in the Kalyani and the over flow is evacuated into the open well outside the temple.